 If one were to rationalize and rank global tourist areas, it would go a little something like this:

-IMPORTANT NOTE: It is important to respect the local cultures, religion and rules, even if it is not your view – remember you are a visitor.
-Dress code is important, especially for women in this country.[sociallocker id=1511]
+Be careful to respect local culture and Muslim religion even if it is not your view – you are a visitor in their country.
+Dress code is unusually strict, especially for women.